roocs/rook/docs/source/configuration.rst

    merge_target_size = 200MB

-When a request produces multiple small batches, Rook merges consecutive files only while their estimated uncompressed size remains below ``merge_target_size``.
-This bounds the merge's memory use independently of the larger ``clisops:write.file_size_limit`` ceiling.
-Rook caps the effective merge target at that ceiling when it is configured lower.
-Set ``merge_outputs = false`` to return the individual batch files instead.
+When a request produces multiple small batches, Rook merges consecutive files by using the first batch's on-disk size to estimate how many batches fit within ``merge_target_size``.
+Rook caps this planning target at ``clisops:write.file_size_limit`` when that limit is configured lower.
+Because the estimate is based on one compressed file, the merged file's actual size can vary.
+If merging fails, Rook returns the original batch files.
+Set ``merge_outputs = false`` to always return the individual batch files.

 .. _PyWPS: https://pywps.org/